Asia shares subdued for central bank, data test

 “Any of these policy changes would be interpreted as a step towards less monetary policy accommodation, dragging USD/JPY lower,” Haddad said.

-Against a basket of currencies the dollar was hovering at 94.733, having repeatedly failed to clear resistance around 95.652 this month.
+Against a basket of currencies the dollar was hovering at 94.668 .DXY, having repeatedly failed to clear resistance around 95.652 this month.

-The euro has had problems of its own as the European Central Bank emphasised that rates would not be rising until the second half of next year.
+The euro has had problems of its own as the European Central Bank emphasized that rates would not be rising until the second half of next year.

-In commodity markets, oil prices were mixed with U.S. crude supported by recent upbeat news on the U.S. economy.
+In commodity markets, oil prices gained with U.S. crude supported by recent upbeat news on the U.S. economy.
+[Q/R]